 As we’ve already covered, dash cameras can provide fleet managers and relevant authorities with high-resolution, real-time video footage of all road incidents that occur to a specific vehicle(s).
 This can simplify the insurance claim process by providing immediate proof of the event, which in turn can help resolve the claim process sooner.
 This means companies can save on downtime costs.

 Installing fleet-wide dash cams will also provide insurance companies with evidence of reliable driver behaviour and your commitment to fleet safety, which reduces your insurance premiums.

 Why Are Dash Cam Fleets So Good?

-Dashboard cameras, fleet tracking, Internet connectivity and other vehicle telematics have been transforming commercial vehicle fleets for the better.
-Using video telematics and dash cam technology you can monitor your fleet in real time and ensure every vehicle safe and secure, all the while increasing productivity and improving driver training.
-Dash cams are so good because they were designed with fleet managers and their drivers in mind.
+Dash cameras, fleet tracking, and route monitoring, along with other vehicle telematics solutions, have been transforming commercial vehicle fleets for the better.
+By using video telematics and dash camera technology, you can monitor your fleet in real time and ensure every vehicle is safe and secure, all the while increasing productivity and improving driver training.
+Dash cameras are great because they were designed with fleet managers and their drivers in mind.

 If you are looking for the latest in fleet management solutions or are wanting to integrate video telematics into your vehicle fleet operations, speak to one of our expert consultants at Landmark Tracking.